AndreasG11/MAE224/Simulating-Wind-Turbine-Rotors-using-Qblade.md

 <p align="center">
 <img src="https://github.com/mkfu/MAE224/blob/master/images/Final%20Project/BEM.png" width="800">
 </p>
-Figure 1:Example wind turbine blade, note that z is the radial direction out from the rotor hub.
+Figure 1: Example wind turbine blade, note that z is the radial direction out from the rotor hub.

 The innermost section of the blade is known as the root (z = 0 in the figure above), and the tip is the section farthest from the root.
 Each airfoil section is given a specific chord and twist.
 Twist is the rotation of the airfoil around the y axis.
 You can see in the figure above that the sections closer to the root appear to have more twist than the tip sections.
 When rotor blades are designed, each airfoil is considered as an individual 2-D section and we locally solve for the flow around that airfoil.
 Figure 2 shows the velocity triangle for an individual airfoil section, note how similar this is to what you saw in Lab 4.
 In fact we use the exact same airfoil data (![](https://github.com/d008/MAE224/blob/master/equations/Cl.png) and ![](https://github.com/d008/MAE224/blob/master/equations/Cd.png) versus ![](https://github.com/d008/MAE224/blob/master/equations/alpha.png)) to solve for the lift and drag forces produced by this airfoil section.
 The only difference being the rotational velocity due to the rotor movement, ![](https://github.com/d008/MAE224/blob/master/equations/omegar.png), and the induced velocity W.